locationtech/geomesa/docs/user/datastores/runtime_config.rst

 +++++++++++++++++++++++++++

 This property controls how query geometries will be handled with respect to the anti-meridian.
-Acceptable values are one of ``jts`` or ``none``. ``jts`` (the default) will use the JTS library, which will interpret a geometry with a segment spanning more than 180 degrees of longitude as being inverted around the anti-meridian.
+Acceptable values are one of ``spatial4j`` or ``none``. ``spatial4j`` (the default) will use the Spatial4J library, which will interpret a geometry with a segment spanning more than 180 degrees of longitude as being inverted around the anti-meridian.
 To prevent a geometry from being inverted, add way-points every 180 degrees. ``none`` will interpret geometries literally.
 In this case, to query around the anti-meridian, use an OR filter or a geometry collection.

 As an example, the following filters both specify a 2-degree area around the anti-meridian:

 .. code-block:: java

-  // jts processing
+  // spatial4j processing
   "intersects(geom, 'POLYGON((-179 90, 179 90, 179 -90, -179 -90, -179 90))')"
   // no processing
   "intersects(geom, 'MULTIPOLYGON(((-179 90, -180 90, -180 -90, -179 -90, -179 90)),((179 90, 180 90, 180 -90, 179 -90, 179 90)))')"